Sean Lee: 2018 season

-Lee finished the 2018 season with 30 tackles and 0.5 sacks.
+Lee finished the 2018 season with 30 tackles and a 1/2 sack.

 2019 season

 On February 13, 2019, Lee announced that he planned on returning for his ninth season.

 In week 15 against the Los Angeles Rams, Lee sacked Jared Goff once and intercepted a pass thrown by Goff during the 44–21 win.

-In week 16 against the Philadelphia Eagles, Lee recorded a team high 17 tackles during the 17–9 loss.
+In week 16 against the Philadelphia Eagles, Lee recorded a team-high 17 tackles during the 17–9 loss.

 2020 season

-On March 24, 2020, Lee re-signed with the Cowboys on a one-year deal worth $4.5 million, with $2 million fully guaranteed.
+On March 24, 2020, Lee resigned with the Cowboys on a one-year deal worth $4.5 million, with $2 million fully guaranteed.
 He was placed on injured reserve on September 7, 2020.
-On September 16, it was revealed that Lee had undergone a sports hernia surgery, requiring at least six weeks to recover.
-He was activated on October 31, and finished the season with 20 tackles in nine games.
+On September 16, Lee was revealed to have undergone a sports hernia surgery, requiring at least six weeks to recover.
+He was activated on October 31 and finished the season with 20 tackles in nine games.

 On April 26, 2021, Lee announced his retirement.
-At the time of his retirement, Lee was the last active Cowboy that played under head coach Wade Phillips.
+At the time of his retirement, Lee was the last active Cowboy who had played under head coach Wade Phillips.